typerandom/validator/README.md

 # Validator [![GoDoc](https://godoc.org/github.com/typerandom/validator?status.png)](http://godoc.org/github.com/typerandom/validator)

-A simple, expressive and powerful validation library for Go.
+A simple, yet powerful validation library for Go.

 **WARNING: This library is WIP and is at it's current state not suitable for production.
 If you use this library, you may be subject to breaking API changes.**